lun3x/BuildIoT/README.md

 ```

 When mail is pushed through the slot it will tweet "You've got mail!" with a link to a Youtube video of the AOL "You've got mail!" notification.

+When mail is removed from the box it will tweet "You've emptied your mailbox".